Keyword search

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Though some early newspaper stories reported three painters helping
+Though early newspaper stories reported three painters helping

-with the plank rescue work, eventually nine workmen were cited,
+with the plank rescue work, eventually ten men were cited as participants in

 Charles H. Cubbon — head of the painting contracting